Cawinchan/NLP-Final-Project/project part 6/p6_i/readme.md

 ## Part 6i

-The code for question 6 part i is under the directory of ‘p6_i’.
-All the required data files(including test.p6.CRF.out) are under ‘dataset’, and the main file to run is ‘main.py’.
+All the required data files(including test.p6.CRF.out) are under 'dataset', and the main file to run is 'main.py'.
-Dependencies required to run this part are in ‘requirements.txt’.
+Dependencies required to run this part are in 'requirements.txt'.

 ## How to run